c-vandenberg/paper-qa-chemistry/README.md

 ### 1.2.1 Features

-1. This program in this repository builds on the aforementioned Paper QA package to extract papers from a user's **Zotero database**.
+1. This program builds on the aforementioned Paper QA package to extract papers from a user's **Zotero database**.
 Specifically, it has been designed using the author's database of academic papers in the areas of:
    * **Organic chemistry**
    * **Drug discovery and development**
    * **Cheminformatics**